galihru/tvm/README.md

 # WebNN Model Advisor - Intelligent Neural Network Architecture Recommendation

-The **TVM WebNN Model Advisor** is an advanced AI-powered module that provides intelligent neural network architecture recommendations based on dataset characteristics.
+The **TVM AI WebNN Model Advisor** is an advanced AI-powered module that provides intelligent neural network architecture recommendations based on dataset characteristics.
 Leveraging mathematical formulations from cutting-edge research, this module analyzes your dataset (CSV, images, or PDFs) and recommends optimal model architectures, hyperparameters, and training configurations.

 ## Features